 This warning was timely even if rather too generalized, since almost all the forged items were addressed or inscribed to members of Berlioz’s own family – his father, his uncle Félix Marmion, his sisters Nanci and Adèle, Nanci’s husband Camille and their daughter Mathilde, Adèle’s daughter Joséphine, Berlioz’s first and second wives, and his son Louis.
-Nonetheless, it was a scandal that needed exposing.
+Nonetheless, it this was a scandal that needed exposing.
 And it still does.
 The purpose of the present article is to recount the affair in detail for the benefit of current and future scholars who might be unaware of it and who thus might base research forged documents.

 In 1992 David Cairns published an article describing the Reboul-Berlioz collection, in which he noted that most of the Berlioz letters in the collection had already been published or were known through photocopies, but that

 "quite a number which the Correspondance générale designates ‘Coll[ection] Reboul’ are no longer there.
 Some may have been sold, but some were stolen by a one-time friend of the family who for obvious reasons cannot be named here but whose activities, including wholesale forging of Berlioz autographs, will have to be put on record one day."3

 In a footnote Cairns described the best of the forgeries as being "of high quality," adding that it is quite possible "that some Berlioz letters that are accepted unquestioningly as genuine are not."

 Earlier, in his 1974 dissertation that was published in 1980, D. Kern Holoman had drawn attention to the forgeries, noting that